Astros vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Astros Betting Records & Stats

-- The Astros have won nine of the 22 games they were favored on the moneyline this season (40.9%).
+- The Astros have come away with six wins in the 10 contests they have been listed as the underdogs in this season.

-- Houston has gone 8-12 (winning 40% of its games) when playing as moneyline favorites of -125 or shorter.
+- Houston has played as an underdog of +115 or more twice this season and split those games.

-- The implied moneyline probablility for this matchup gives the Astros a 55.6% chance to win.
+- The Astros have an implied victory probability of 46.5% according to the moneyline set for this matchup.

+- Games involving Houston have gone over the total set by oddsmakers in 19 of 35 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.